Lockheed Model 9 Orion: Operational history

+The crash of a wooden-winged Fokker F.10 in 1931 due to rot in the wooden wing structure also resulted in additional and onerous inspections that pushed the industry toward all metal designs, and led to the construction of one all-metal Orion, converted from a DL-2A Altair.

+They were then used for mail or general cargo or sold for private use and charter.
+At least 12 used "Orions" were purchased for service in the Spanish Civil War and destroyed in use.

 In 1935, a single Model 9 Orion was modified by Lockheed as a news camera plane for the Detroit News.
-To work in the role, a pod was built into the front leading edge of the right wing about eight feet out from the fuselage.
-This pod had a glass dome on the front and mounted a camera.
-To aim the camera the pilot was provided with a primitive grid similar to a gunsight on his windshield.
+A pod was built into the front leading edge of the right wing about eight feet out from the fuselage and mounted a camera behind a glass dome.
+To aim the camera the pilot was provided with a primitive grid gunsight on the windshield.

 The Orion Explorer was a modified 9E.
 It had a damaged wing replaced with the wing of the Explorer 7 after a crash, and was fitted with a 600 hp Pratt & Whitney Wasp S3H1 engine.
 Fixed landing gear and later floats were also fitted.
 It was used by Wiley Post and Will Rogers for a round-the-world flight attempt, but both men died when the aircraft crashed in Alaska on 15 August 1935.